mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### Reference variables

-A reference variable is a name that acts as an alias on a previously defined variable
+A reference variable is a name that acts as an alias for a previously defined variable.

 ```cpp
 int p;
 int& q = p;
 ```

-In this context `&` is not the address operator, instead it serves as part of the type identifier, like `int*` is a pointer-to-int `int&` is a reference-to-int
+In this context, `&` is not the address operator.
+Instead, it serves as part of the type identifier.
+Like `int*` is a pointer-to-int, `int&` is a reference-to-int.

-- a reference must be initialized to a defined variable when declared
+- A reference must be initialized to a defined variable when declared.
-- a reference is like a const pointer e.g. `int& r_n = n;` is like `int* const r_n = &n;`
+- A reference is like a const pointer, e.g., `int& r_n = n;` is like `int* const r_n = &n;`.

 ```cpp
 int n = 5;